Information on the Hedgerow Regulations including guidance documents and leaflets, also how to make an application to the Local Planning Authority.

 - either to replace an existing one, (which should be replanted),

-- or where there is no other means of entry or only at a disproportionate cost
+- or where there are no other means of entry or only at a disproportionate cost

 - to gain temporary entry to help in an emergency